Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Some Applications

 It should be noted that for a given graph there is often no unique set of vertices without loops which is simultaneously a structural set.
-Therefore, there may be many ways to reduce a graph without effecting its spectral radius.
+Therefore, there may be many ways to reduce a graph such that at each step only vertices without loops are removed ensuring, as above, that the spectral radius is maintained.